Eric Wright Charitable Trust Grants Programme 2026-2027

 Current and upcoming funding from Burnley Pendle And Rossendale Council For Voluntary Service that your nonprofit may be able to apply for.

-Who can apply: Projects and organisations making a positive difference within local communities.
+Who can apply: Open to projects and organisations making a positive difference within local communities.

 Who can apply: Projects or ideas that make South West Burnley better.